kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

     janedoe/jdoe-private:v1

 To pull the image from the private registry, Kubernetes needs credentials.
-The `imagePullSecrets` field in the configuration file specifies that Kubernetes should get the credentials from a Secret named `regsecret`.
+The `imagePullSecrets` field in the configuration file specifies that Kubernetes should get the credentials from a Secret named `regcred`.

 Create a Pod that uses your Secret, and verify that the Pod is running: